s3codecL/s3codecL/README.md

 - #### 🌱 I’m currently studying data science engineering.
 - #### 🌱 we formed a development team together with [@FelipeGonzalezValderrama](https://github.com/FelipeGonzalezValderrama)
 - #### ✨ A little bit about me...
-**I have great motivation to continue continue to hone my skills and grow professionally.
+**Third year student of Data Science Engineering and enthusiastic developer with a strong motivation to improve my skills and advance professionally.
-I have full confidence in
-my ability to solve problems, commitment, excellent relations and proactivity that will not go unnoticed.**
+I stand out for my resolutive capacity, commitment, interpersonal skills and proactivity, I face new challenges with confidence, driven by an innovative spirit.**
 - #### ✨ **I am currently taking the Google 2023 Professional Data Analytics Certificate and I finished the bootcamp Full Stack Python at (Talento Digital Chile),**
 **and I also managed to complete +30 courses and Diplomas that you can check in the following link**